AdityaSVNIT2028/Aditya_U24EC016_Verilog/README.md

 Author: Aditya (AdityaSVNIT2028)
 If you want to add or improve an assignment, follow the “How to add a new assignment” template and open a PR against the repository.
 Include clear instructions and expected outputs.

-## License
-Check repository root for license details.
-If none exists, indicate licensing in your assignment folder when adding new content.